 Current studies have NOT shown any connection between metformin or glimepiride used alone or in other combinations with bladder cancer.
 To learn more about this warning, please visit our website.

 Founded in 1989, Crumley Roberts, LLP, represents individuals with personal injury, workers' compensationand Social Security disability claims.
-The firm operates from 14 offices in North Carolina and South Carolina.
+The firm operates from 13 offices in North Carolina, South Carolina, Alabama, and Georgia.
 To learn more about the firm, or its community relations activities, visit www.crumleyroberts.comor stay connected on Twitter, Facebookor LinkedIn.Free Initial Consultation